Marine life: Marine arthropods

 Arthropods (Greek for jointed feet) have an exoskeleton (external skeleton), a segmented body, and jointed appendages (paired appendages).
 They form a phylum which includes insects, arachnids, myriapods, and crustaceans.
-Arthropods are characterized by their jointed limbs and cuticle made of chitin, often mineralised with calcium carbonate.
+Arthropods are characterized by their jointed limbs and cuticle made of chitin, often mineralized with calcium carbonate.
 The arthropod body plan consists of segments, each with a pair of appendages.
 The rigid cuticle inhibits growth, so arthropods replace it periodically by moulting.
 Their versatility has enabled them to become the most species-rich members of all ecological guilds in most environments.

 The evolutionary ancestry of arthropods dates back to the Cambrian period and is generally regarded as monophyletic.
 However, basal relationships of arthropods with extinct phyla such as lobopodians have recently been debated.

 Extant marine arthropods range in size from the microscopic crustacean Stygotantulus to the Japanese spider crab.
 Arthropods' primary internal cavity is a hemocoel, which accommodates their internal organs, and through which their haemolymph - analogue of blood - circulates; they have open circulatory systems.
 Like their exteriors, the internal organs of arthropods are generally built of repeated segments.
 Their nervous system is "ladder-like", with paired ventral nerve cords running through all segments and forming paired ganglia in each segment.
 Their heads are formed by fusion of varying numbers of segments, and their brains are formed by fusion of the ganglia of these segments and encircle the esophagus.
 The respiratory and excretory systems of arthropods vary, depending as much on their environment as on the subphylum to which they belong.

 Arthropod vision relies on various combinations of compound eyes and pigment-pit ocelli: in most species the ocelli can only detect the direction from which light is coming, and the compound eyes are the main source of information.
 Arthropods also have a wide range of chemical and mechanical sensors, mostly based on modifications of the many setae (bristles) that project through their cuticles.
 Arthropod methods of reproduction are diverse: terrestrial species use some form of internal fertilization while marine species lay eggs using either internal or external fertilization.
 Arthropod hatchlings vary from miniature adults to grubs that lack jointed limbs and eventually undergo a total metamorphosis to produce the adult form.

 Deuterostomes

 In deuterostomes the first opening that develops in the growing embryo becomes the anus, while in protostomes it becomes the mouth.
 Deuterostomes form a superphylum of animals and are the sister clade of the protostomes.
 It is once considered that the earliest known deuterostomes are Saccorhytus fossils from about 540 million years ago.
-However, another study considered that Saccorhytus is more likely to be a ecdysozoan.
+However, another study considered that Saccorhytus is more likely to be an ecdysozoan.